Aleks-me/MOEX-app/README.md

 			       -> "CorporateBonds" table
 ```

+Some project use examples are provided in the "main.py" (instruments choosing, requests printing, quering database).

+THIS IS IMPORTANT!
+If you'll decide to save collected data to MOEX database, then save it to corresponding table,
+e.g. If "TQCB" board was chosen, then save data to "CorporateBonds" table.

 ### Prerequisites

-In general these packages are essential: SQLAlchemy, requests, numpy, pandas, blist.
+In general these packages are essential: SQLAlchemy, requests, numpy, pandas, blist, configparser.

 See requirements.txt